7/19/2024

 Operator

-Do we have any questions?
-Yes, ladies and gentlemen, we will now begin the question and answer session.
-Anyone who wishes to ask a question may press star and one on their touch-down telephone.
-You will hear a tone to confirm that you have entered the queue.
-If you wish to remove yourself from the question queue you may press star and two.
+and with that that finalizes our reporting and outlook and we're of course happy to answer any questions that you might have and then over to operators do we have any questions yes ladies and gentlemen we will now begin the question and answer session anyone who wishes to ask a question may press star and one on their touchdown telephone You will hear a tone to confirm that you have entered the queue.
+If you wish to remove yourself from the question queue, you may press star and 2.
 Participants are requested to use only handsets while asking a question.
-Anyone who has a question may press star followed by one at this time.
+Anyone who has a question may press star followed by 1 at this time.
 So it seems there are currently no questions in the queue.

 speaker